Doogiemuc/liquido-webix/README.md

 License
 ---------

-All code in this repo is available under the MIT License
+All code in this repo created by me is available under the Apache 2.0 Open Source License

-Demo uses some external libs, which have different licenses

-- [dhtmlxScheduler](http://dhtmlx.com/docs/products/dhtmlxScheduler/) is available under GPL license